runtimeverification/evm-semantics/data.md

 ```

 Note that we give "uninterpreted function" semantics to `keccak`, which is fairly close to accurate.
+For SHA3, it must be noted that the we make access to local memory, which is a word addressable byte array.
+The authors make it clear why the memory has to be word addressable - the word length is the same as length the output
+of Keccak 256 in SHA3's specifications.
+However, there seems to be a lack of explanation behind the decision to use
+a byte array instead of a word array for local memory.
+This goes against usual notions that assembly languages usually
+follow, which is word addressable word array (where the length of the word is usually 32 or 64 bits).
+This allows storing
+using the contents of any cell in the array as an address.

+Todo: I believe that the semantics misses out on the reasons for using bytes instead of words - something which
+should be addressed.

 ```k
     syntax HexString ::=   String